-The school reserves the right to request the parent to withdraw his/her child from the school due to serious disciplinary issues.
+The school reserves the right to request the parent/guardian withdraw his/her child from the school due to serious disciplinary issues and/or unpaid financial obligations.

 Please notify the office in advance if you are planning to move or transfer your child to another school.
 Provide the new address, the name and address of the new school, and the last day your child will be attending St. Denis-St. Columba School.
 Records will be sent to the new school upon (a) receipt of a Release of Records Form from the new school; (b) complete payment of all fees and tuition; and (c) return of all texts and library books to the school.